Esri/arcgis-pro-sdk-community-samples/Map-Authoring/Renderer/ReadMe.md

 1. After modifying the OnClickMethod build the solution and click the start button to open Pro.
 1. Open any project and test the Apply Renderer button again.
 ![UI](screenshots/Renderers.png)
+Note: Use the US Cities layer available with the sample data to the Heat map renderer.
+This feature class is available in the C:\Data\Admin\AdminData.gdb file geodatabase.
 #### Attribute Driven Symbology

 1. Create a new Local Scene.
 Add the C:\Data\Renderers\FlightPathPoints.lyrx layer file to the scene.
 This layer draws a point geometry rendered with a helicopter symbol.
 The data for this layer holds the Tilt angles (X, Y and Z) for the helicopter.